Spectroscopic confirmation of a dust-obscured, metal-rich dwarf galaxy at z~5: Analysis

-We used the $[\ion{\rm O}{III}]\,5007\AA/H_{\beta}$ ratio (R3) to estimate the gas-phase metallicity, obtaining $\rm 12+log_{10}(O/H)=8.38_{-0.04}^{+0.04}$ with the relation by \citet{Curti2024}.
-We derive a consistent estimate using the relation by \citet{Nakajima2022}.
-The \ha/ and \niib/ lines, which ratio (N2) can also been used to estimate the gas-phase metallicity, are severely blended.
-Taking this ratio with extreme caution and using the relation by \citet{Curti2024}, or similarly by \citet{Pettini2004} and \citet{Nakajima2022}, we obtain a larger metallicity $12+log_{10}(O/H)=8.77_{-0.17}^{+0.11}$.
-The $5\sigma$ upper limit on the $[\ion{\rm S}{II}]\,6717,6731\AA/H_{\alpha}$ (S2), again using the relation by \citet{Curti2024}, gives an upper limit in the gas-phase metallicity of $\rm 12+log_{10}(O/H)<8.54$, which is consistent with the R3 estimate.
-We further discuss these results in Section \ref{sec:discussion} and report the derived physical properties in Table \ref{tab:param}.
+We used the $[\ion{\rm O}{III}]\,5007\AA/H_{\beta}$ ratio (R3) to estimate the gas-phase metallicity, obtaining $\rm 12+log_{10}(O/H)=8.38_{-0.04}^{+0.04}$ with the \citet{Curti2024} relation.
+We derived a consistent estimate using the \citet{Nakajima2022} relation.
+We note that R3 depends on the ionisation parameter of the gas and is a double-value calibrator.
+The low-metallicity estimation is $\rm 12+log_{10}(O/H)=7.30_{-0.05}^{+0.06}$.
+The lower limit on the $[\ion{\rm O}{III}]\,5007\AA/\ion{\rm O}{II}]\,3727\AA$ ratio (O32), which is a metallicity estimation, is $\rm 12+log_{10}(O/H)<8.46$; this is not sufficient to discriminate between the two R3 estimations.
+The \ha/ and \niib/ lines, whose ratio (N2) can also be used to estimate the gas-phase metallicity, are severely blended.
+Taking this ratio with extreme caution and using the \citet{Curti2024} relation, or similarly the \citet{Pettini2004} and \citet{Nakajima2022} relations, we obtain a higher metallicity, $12+log_{10}(O/H)=8.77_{-0.17}^{+0.11}$.
+The $5\sigma$ upper limit on the $[\ion{\rm S}{II}]\,6717,6731\AA/H_{\alpha}$ (S2), again based on the \citet{Curti2024} relation, gives an upper limit on the gas-phase metallicity of $\rm 12+log_{10}(O/H)<8.54$, which is consistent with both R3 estimates.
+Finally, if we estimate the $H_{\gamma}$ line from the $H_{beta}$ line, assuming case-B recombination, we obtain an estimate for the $[\ion{\rm O}{III}]\,4636\AA$ flux, as the two lines are blended.
+The $[\ion{\rm O}{III}]\,4636\AA$ line, combined with the $[\ion{\rm O}{III}]\,4859\AA$ and $[\ion{\rm O}{III}]\,5007\AA$ lines, can then be used to estimate the electron temperature of the high-ionisation region ($t_{3}$; \citealt{PerezMontero2017}).
+The electron temperature of the low-ionisation region ($t_{2}$) can then be estimated using the \citet{Pilyugin2009} relation.
+These temperatures, combined with the ionic abundances of oxygen \citep{PerezMontero2017}, can then be used to directly estimate the metallicity.
+We propagated the uncertainties on the $[\ion{O}{III}]5007\AA$ and $H_{\beta}$ lines, as well as that on the dust extinction, deriving a value of $12+log_{10}(O/H)=6.88_{-0.33}^{+0.67}$, which is inconsistent with the R3 high-metallicity estimation.
+However, it is necessary to understand that an underestimation of the $[\ion{O}{III}]4363\AA$ auroral line, due to stellar absorption in the continuum or an underestimation of the dust extinction, would result in an underestimation of the metallicity.
+On the other hand, we only have upper limits for the $[\ion{O}{II}]3727\AA$ emission line, which indicates that the overall metallicity could be overestimated.
+We discuss these results further in Sect. \ref{sec:discussion} and report the derived physical properties in Table \ref{tab:param}.